Everyone knows everyone

 State of Origin is a big deal and you’ll fight with anyone who disagrees.
 Being a Queenslander is a privilege, one that we wear like a badge of honour.
 It seems only fair that State of Origin should be celebrated with a day or two off … for recovery purposes, of course.

 We aren’t sure where the word Brisvegas came from but we are oddly offended by it.
 We won’t refer to Brisbane as Brisvegas and we definitely don’t call ourselves Brisbaneites.
-We are from Brisbane and that is the only name we stand by.
+We are from Brisbane and that is the only name we stand by, call us anything else and prepare to battle.

 The battle of the river.
 The Brisbane River – fondly known as the Brown Snake – stretches its way through Brisbane, and trust us when we say what side of it you live on is a very big deal.
 Territory is key and you are fiercely proud and protective of yours.